Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Country-To-X
+## Country to X

 ![Country to X](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/CountryToX.png "[Country to X]")

 This extension is used to map the country to a destination attribute.
-This mapping is mainly used to transfer the Actindo *Country of Origin* attribute to another system.
+This mapping is mainly used to transfer the Actindo *Country of origin* attribute to another system.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|